karthiksrb/Quiz_Flow_with_Gamification/README.md

-# Quiz_Flow_with_Gamification
-🎮 Gamified Quiz App – Fun &amp; Interactive Learning!
-Test your knowledge with multiple-choice questions in this engaging quiz app.
-Register, log in, and track progress with a dynamic progress bar.
-Get instant feedback, view your final score, and replay anytime.
-Fully responsive and works seamlessly on all devices! 🚀

 🎮 Gamified Quiz App 🏆
 🚀 Welcome to the Gamified Quiz App! 🚀
 A dynamic and interactive quiz platform designed to test your knowledge in a fun and engaging way.
 With an intuitive UI, smooth animations, and a progress tracker, this quiz app ensures an enjoyable learning experience!